Zita Hanrot: Career

 Hanrot appeared in commercials such as the French army campaign (2006) alongside the French actor Karl E. Landler.
 She has cited the actress Béatrice Dalle as an inspiration, particularly for her role in the 1986 film Betty Blue.

 Before graduating from the Conservatory, she was cast in her first film role in 2012 in Radiostars, directed by Romain Lévy, in which she plays the younger sister of Manu Payet.
 She subsequently played minor roles in The New Girlfriend in 2013, and Eden in 2014.
 Her breakthrough role came in 2015's Fatima (2015), for which she was awarded the César Award for Most Promising Actress.
 In the film, directed by Philippe Faucon, she plays Nesrine, a medical student and the daughter of a north-African immigrant, determined to improve her position in life.

 Following the success of Fatima, Hanrot filmed a role in Marie Garel Weiss's directorial debut film called, La Fête est finie ("The party is over" in English) in 2016.
 The movie was released in 2017.
 In June 2019, she began filming the ecological whistleblower drama, Red Soil.
 Hanrot plays an occupational nurse who uncovers corruption at the chemical factory where she works.
 The movie was later released in the UK for streaming services on 16 August 2021.

-From 2018 to 2022, she starred in three seasons of the Netflix original French-language comedy, Plan Coeur (marketed as "The Hook Up Plan" in English-speaking regions).
+From 2018 to 2022, she starred in three seasons of the Netflix original French-language comedy, Plan Coeur (literally "Heart Plan", but marketed as "The Hook Up Plan" in English-speaking regions).
 A special lockdown episode was filmed in France in 2020 and highlighted the changes in the country due to the COVID-19 pandemic.

-In 2020, she was among 10 actors selected for the European Film Promotion's European Shooting Star award, which highlights up-and-coming film talent across Europe.
+In 2020, she was among ten actors selected for the European Film Promotion's European Shooting Star award, which highlights up-and-coming film talent across Europe.

 In 2024, Harper's Bazaar Australia praised her work in the French fashion drama television series, La Maison, which streamed worldwide on AppleTV+.
 Hanrot stated that her character in the series, "Paloma", a Berlin-based fashion designer, was inspired by British fashion designer, Alexander McQueen.
-To prepare for the role, she watched documentaries on fashion history with a specific focus on Alexander McQueen's career.
-Hanrot is a fan of Alexander McQueen.
+To prepare for the role, she watched documentaries on fashion history with a specific focus on McQueen's career; Hanrot is a fan of McQueen.
 La Maison has been compared to the Max drama, Succession, with critics dubbing it, "The French Succession".

-In 2024, she starred in the biopic, The Ballad of Suzanne Césaire, as the titular character; the film was screened at TIFF in Canada and at the Lincoln Center in New York City in the autumn of 2024.
+In 2024, she starred in the biopic, The Ballad of Suzanne Césaire, as the titular character; the film was screened at Toronto International Film Festival in Canada and at the Lincoln Center in New York City in the autumn of 2024.